karikowska/velu-price-scraper/README.md

 ## Lessons learned!

-This project has taught me:
+This project has:
+- reinforced my Python skills
-- web scraping and BeautifulSoup4!
+- taught me web scraping and BeautifulSoup4!
-- LangChain, prompting and dealing with token limitations
+- taught me LangChain, prompting and dealing with token limitations
-- how to efficiently wade through Inspect Element
+- made me learn to efficiently wade through Inspect Element
-- how to build and modularize a mini-app
+- shown me how to build and modularize a mini-app

 ---